Manage Azure Stack storage accounts

 You may be in a situation where you need to recover a deleted account.

-In Azure Stack, there is a simple way to do that:
+In Azure Stack, there's a simple way to do that:

 Browse to the storage accounts list.
-See Find a storage account in this article for more information.
+For more information, see Find a storage account at the top of this article.

 Locate that particular account in the list.
 You may need to filter.